Skip to main content

 Should You Stop Contributing to a 401(k) During Divorce?

 The choice is up to you, but you will first need to check your plan to see if you are within the time frames that let you change your plan enrollment status or contribution amounts.
-Some people find that stopping retirement contributions when a divorce is pending helps to free up cash for bills and attorneys fees.
+Some people find that stopping retirement contributions when a divorce is pending helps to free up cash for bills and attorney fees.

 Questions?
 Attorneys Offer Free Consultations